peterkia/eurekaclinical-user-service/README.md

 Returns a specified LoginType object by the value of its name property, which is unique.

 ## `/api/protected/authenticationmethods`
-A read-only endpoint for retrieving information about available authentication methods.
+Retrieves information about available authentication methods.

 ### Role-based authorization
 None

+### Requires successful authentication
+Yes

 ### AuthenticationMethod object
 Properties: